-Sonia Salinas represents clients in a wide range of litigation matters, including employment discrimination, wage and hour claims, tort defense, insurance recovery, contract disputes, intellectual property, trade secrets, fraud claims, non-compete agreements, and unfair business practice claims.
+Sonia Salinas represents clients in a wide range of litigation matters, including wrongful discharge, race, gender, and disability discrimination/harassment, retaliation, wage and hour claims (including class actions and FLSA collective actions), tort defense, intellectual property, trade secrets, and claims involving non-compete agreements.
 Ms. Salinas has a diverse client base, including public entities, multi-national corporations and banks, hospital systems, health care providers, nonprofit entities, small businesses and individuals.

 Prior to her legal career, Ms. Salinas was a Children’s Social Worker for the Los Angeles County Department of Children and Family Services.

 Anti-SLAPP Motion: The plaintiff filed a complaint alleging wrongful termination and defamation against Ms. Salinas’s client, a county-level public entity.
 The plaintiff was a high-level executive that reported directly to the board of directors.
 The plaintiff claimed that various board members defamed her by publicly criticizing her during board meetings.
 Ms. Salinas filed an anti-SLAPP motion on the basis that any alleged defamatory comments by board members were protected speech that could not form the basis of a defamation claim.
 The anti-SLAPP motion was successful and Ms. Salinas’s client was able to settle the matter for a very favorable amount.